Sukanya807/PyPoll_Challenge/README.md

 ```
 ### Election Audit Summary
-This script can be extremely useful for the election commission as it can be modified and used for calculating election results quickly in other states outside Colorado.
-We can modify the reader file so that the script can read any csv files and also easily modify the county and candidate details for any election.
+This script can be extremely useful for the election commission as it can be modified and used for calculating election results quickly in other states outside Colorado as well.
+It can be used to analyze election results for 'n' number of provinces or candidates.
+With certain modifications in the script , we can analyze data from additional columns as well such as the ballot ID or the date when the vote was cast.
+We can also modify the script and analyze the data in terms of voter turnout in each county.
+Finally, a similar script can be used for federal elections as well where we can analyze the election results by states instead of counties.